• ConnectCalifornia may receive commissions from featured services on this page.

 Alternatives to Comcast Xfinity in San Francisco Bay Area

-Sonic Fiber is the most popular alternative to Comcast Xfinity in the San Francisco Bay Area, closely followed by AT&T Fiber and Monkeybrains.
+AT&T Fiber is the most popular alternative to Comcast Xfinity in the San Francisco Bay Area, closely followed by T-Mobile fixed 5G and Monkeybrains.
 Some niche operators like Raw Bandwidth Communications specialize in home offices.
 Earthlink also recently launched as a budget AT&T reseller in the area.

 Brand Service type Speed range Price range Contact